ChuuniMage/krzysztophor/botCommands.md

     break;
 ```

-As mentioned in the [Folder Structure, Imports and Dependencies](importsSection.md) post, the `join` function has been abstracted into an imported `joinCommand` function.
+As covered in [Folder Structure, Imports and Dependencies](importsSection.md), the `join` function has been abstracted into an imported `joinCommand` function.

 In the next post, we'll see how `join`, and other one argument commands, have been updated to support this abstraction.